 - a clicking sound when raising the arm

 - pain that causes you to wake from sleep

 - pain when reaching behind the back

-- loss of mobility and strength in the affected arm
+- a loss of mobility and strength in the affected arm

 - avoiding activities that cause pain

-- applying cold packs to the shoulder three to four times per day
+- applying cold packs to your shoulder three to four times per day

-- taking non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen and naproxen
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen

 - using good posture while sitting

 - avoiding lifting your arms repetitively over your head

 - avoiding sleeping on the same side every night